megleedev/Survival-Game-Live-Project/README.md

 > *Overhead view of the fully built level.*

 ## Movement and HUD 🏃
 This story began the groundwork for the resource management functionality.
 After placing the First Person Character and setting the starting position, I created the HUD widget and decided on a design for the resource bars.
+I thought about adding horizontal bars that would sit in the bottom left corner, but it looked a bit too cluttered and took up too much of the screen.
 Ultimately I chose a circular bar to display the player resources so I created a custom material that would gradually decrease as the player took actions in game. <br>

 ![Screenshot 2023-12-03 021932](https://github.com/megleedev/Survival-Game-Live-Project/assets/127007134/0789598a-0d6c-4e4c-85be-68b6fbcecc32)
 > [!NOTE]
 > *Blueprint for the Circular Bar material.* <br>

-Once the material was finished I created an instance of it so it could be recolored for each of the player resources and added them to the HUD Canvas Panel: <br>
+Once the material was finished I created an instance of it so it could be recolored for each of the player resources and added them to the HUD Canvas Panel.
+I resized the stat bars depending on their importance as well to make them more visible to the player - Health and Stamina bars were larger and Food and Water bars were smaller: <br>
     🔹Red -  Health <br>
     🔹Green - Stamina <br>
     🔹Orange - Food <br>